This post has been updated as of January 2019.

-The average American spent ~$143 on Valentine’s Day in 2018.
-And if that doesn’t surprise you, consider the annual spending amount: over 19 billion.
-With so much money trading hands this Valentine’s Day, there’s no reason your customers shouldn’t receive Valentine’s Day emails from you.
+According to the National Retail Federation, the average American planned to spend $165 on Valentine’s Day gifts and celebrations in 2021.
+With so much money trading hands on Valentine’s Day, there’s no reason your customers shouldn’t receive Valentine’s Day emails from you.

 Don’t let the florists and jewelers reap all the rewards: Your business can cash in on this holiday too.
 By sending the right Valentine’s Day emails, with the right subject lines, you too can sweeten your bottom line this February.